Congolese franc: First franc (1887–1967)

 Currency denominated in centimes and francs (called frank in Dutch) was first introduced in 1887 for use in the Congo Free State (1885–1908).
 After the Free State's annexation by Belgium, the currency continued in the Belgian Congo.
 The francs were equal in value to the Belgian franc.
 From 1916, the Congolese franc also circulated in Ruanda-Urundi (present day Rwanda and Burundi) and, from 1952, the currency was issued jointly in the names of the Belgian Congo and Ruanda-Urundi.
 After the independence of the Democratic Republic of the Congo in 1960, Ruanda-Urundi adopted its own franc, whilst, between 1960 and 1963, Katanga also issued a franc of its own.

 A currency based on the gold standard was created for the Congo Free State in 1887.
 Banknotes were issued from 1896 in the name of the General Treasury of the Congo Free State (Trésoire générale de l'État indépendant du Congo) payable to the bearer, until the annexation of the Free State in 1908.

 As a result of the confused legal definition under Article 11 of the 1908 Colonial Charter, it has been argued that the Congolese franc did not exist de jure as a currency between 1908 and 1960 and was instead merely a token representing a claim on Belgian francs.
 It did exist, however, as the sole de facto currency in the Belgian Congo and Ruanda-Urundi.

 A decree in 1911 authorised the private Bank of the Belgian Congo (Banque du Congo Belge, BCB) to issue banknotes for the Belgian Congo payable to the bearer.
 They could be converted into the gold or silver currency of the Latin Union or into foreign currencies at the prevailing gold exchange rate.
-Convertability was suspended during World War I and was only restored in 1927.
+Convertibility was suspended during World War I and was only restored in 1927.
 Although the Congolese franc had appreciated during the conflict, it was restored to parity with the Belgian franc in 1919.
 Parity was again broken during World War II.
 After the conflict, the Congolese and Belgian francs continued to form part of the "Belgian monetary zone" under the Bretton Woods system.
 A central bank was created in 1951 entitled the Central Bank of the Belgian Congo and Ruanda-Urundi (Banque Centrale du Congo Belge et du Ruanda-Urundi, BCCBRU) which subsequently issued both coins and banknotes and dealt with foreign exchange controls and was partially supported by the National Bank of Belgium.

 The franc remained Congo's currency after independence in 1960.
 Afterwards, its value relative to the Belgian franc fell.
 In 1967, when the zaire was introduced, at a rate of 1 zaïre = 1,000 francs.